jasjeev4/slate-images/README.md

 1. Clone this repositary to the local system.

-2. Add the project directory to the PYTHONPATH environment variable on your local system.
+2. Add the absolute path to the project directory to the PYTHONPATH environment variable on your local system.
 (Instructions for Windows: [here](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages))

 3. Also add '[project-path]/venv/bin' (Where 'project-path' is the absolute path to the slate-images project directory.
 (Instructions for Mac/Linix: [here](https://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/))